Planck units: Derived units

 Some Planck units, such as of time and length, are many orders of magnitude too large or too small to be of practical use, so that Planck units as a system are typically only relevant to theoretical physics.
 In some cases, a Planck unit may suggest a limit to a range of a physical quantity where present-day theories of physics apply.
 For example, our understanding of the Big Bang does not extend to the Planck epoch, i.e., when the universe was less than one Planck time old.
 Describing the universe during the Planck epoch requires a theory of quantum gravity that would explain both quantum effects and general relativity in their respective domains of applicability.
 Such a theory does not yet exist.

-Several quantities are not "extreme" in magnitude, such as the Planck mass, which is about 22 micrograms: very large in comparison with subatomic particles, and within the mass range of living organisms.
-Similarly, the related units of energy and of momentum are in the range of some everyday phenomena.
+Several Planck units are not extreme in magnitude.
+For example, the Planck mass is about 22 micrograms, which is very large compared with subatomic particles, but lies within the mass range of living organisms.
+Similarly, the units of energy and momentum are in the range of some everyday phenomena.

 Significance

 Planck units have little anthropocentric arbitrariness, but do still involve some arbitrary choices in terms of the defining constants.
 Unlike the metre and second, which exist as base units in the SI system for historical reasons, the Planck length and Planck time are conceptually linked at a fundamental physical level.
 Consequently, natural units help physicists to reframe questions.
 Frank Wilczek puts it succinctly:

 We see that the question [posed] is not, "Why is gravity so feeble?" but rather, "Why is the proton's mass so small?"
-For in natural (Planck) units, the strength of gravity simply is what it is, a primary quantity, while the proton's mass is the tiny number 1/13 quintillion.
+For in natural (Planck) units, the strength of gravity simply is what it is, a primary quantity, while the proton's mass is the tiny number [1/(13 quintillion)].

 While it is true that the electrostatic repulsive force between two protons (alone in free space) greatly exceeds the gravitational attractive force between the same two protons, this is not about the relative strengths of the two fundamental forces.

 When Planck proposed his units, the goal was only that of establishing a universal ("natural") way of measuring objects, without giving any special meaning to quantities that measured one single unit.
 During the 1950s, multiple authors including Lev Landau and Oskar Klein argued that quantities on the order of the Planck scale indicated the limits of the validity of quantum field theory.
 John Archibald Wheeler proposed in 1955 that quantum fluctuations of spacetime become significant at the Planck scale, though at the time he was unaware of the Planck units.